degeri/securepi/latest.md

 (You might need to use an admin or sudo permissions)

-eg (These will be diffirent for LiveUSB's)
+eg (These will be different for LiveUSB's)
 `sudo mkdir /media/{yourusername}/writable/bconfig`
 `sudo cp ~/copytob.tar.gz /media/{yourusername}/writable/bconfig`

 Now unmount the disk from your system. **This will be the last time you will ever connect this disk to a system with internet access.**

 Now boot `Wallet-B` with the disk inserted **(DO NOT CONNECT YOUR ETHERNET CABLE)**.
-Depending on the OS it should show you a system setup and a default user creation menu, use proceed with a strong password.
+Depending on the OS it should show you a system setup and a default user creation menu, proceed with a strong password.
 Then once the system is installed it should reboot.

 Once logged in get familiar with the system, adjust the clock, etc, and then open a terminal.